digipres/publications/ipres/ipres-2014/papers/making-the-strange-familiar-bridging-boundaries-on-database-pres.md

   preservation projects, this approach may be generalisable to other cross-disciplinary and cross-functional work.'
 creators:
-- Francis, Peter
+- Peter Francis
-- Kong, Alan
+- Alan Kong
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378076/download
 grand_parent: iPRES